 Raw energy bites are one of the easiest and tastiest snacks to keep on hand during a busy week.
 Try making a batch on the weekend to store in the fridge so you can grab a few when hunger strikes.
 They’re also a great way to get essential omega-3 fats into your nutrition to your diet as many are made with ingredients like hemp seeds, ground flax, almonds or cashews.

-Raw Energy Bite Recipes
+Homemade Energy Bite Recipes

 - Pecan Pie Bites

 Fat balls are easy to make, filling and delicious.
 They’re made by blending together higher-fat ingredients such as coconut butter, coconut oil, nuts and nut butters and seeds.
 You can add a few dates for sweetness.
 I shared a quick recipe for one in my meal post from week 4.

 4. Sliced Fruit with Cashew Cream

 This is one of the easiest and yummiest snacks you can get your hands on.
 Slice an apple, pear or other fruit into thin pieces and dip!
 Maple cashew cream is one of my favourite varieties of cashew creams but you can flavour cashew cream with whatever you like.
 To make cashew cream, blend raw cashews with water and sweetener until smooth and creamy.
 For best results, soak cashews for 4 hours up to overnight and drain before using.